 - RadGrad, a system to facilitate undergraduate CS student success.

-My current research involves the Kukui Cup, a project that investigates how education, gamification, incentives, and feedback can combine to support energy literacy and conservation.
-I previously led the Hackystat Project, an open source framework for collection, analysis, visualization, interpretation, annotation, and dissemination of software development process and product data.
+I previously led the Kukui Cup, investigating how education, gamification, incentives, and feedback can combine to support energy literacy, conservation, and sustained positive change in energy behaviors, as well as the Hackystat Project, an open source framework for collection, analysis, visualization, interpretation, annotation, and dissemination of software development process and product data.

 I am active in the Hawaii technology community, co-founded two software startups, and have served on the Board of Directors of several technology companies.
 See my curriculum vitae for more details.